drgrigg/titler/README.md

 # titler
-Process content files in a Standard Ebooks project and insert formatted title tags
+A stand-alone tool to process content files in a Standard Ebooks project and insert formatted title tags.

-Note that this tool is in BETA and may have bugs; backup your SE project before trying to use it.
+Note that this tool is in BETA and may have bugs; backup your SE project before trying to use it!